Advance on Moscow (1919): General offensive (September–October 1919)

 In September, the Whites achieved further successes: on 20 September 1919, units under the command of Alexander Kutepov captured Kursk, destroying two red rifle divisions, and on 30 September, the cavalry under Shkuro's command surprised the enemy by crossing the Don and capturing Voronezh.
 On 14 October, the Armed Forces of South Russia entered Oryol.
 Never before has such a large area been under their control nor had they ever managed to get closer to Moscow.
 But the seizure of subsequent provinces, contrary to the expectations of the Whites, weakened them.
 The administration created by Denikin did not function efficiently, recruits drafted into the army did not want to fight, and the front line was dangerously lengthening.
 Meanwhile, the Bolshevik government more successfully mobilized new volunteers to fight Denikin.
 Between September and 15 November 1919, 100,000 new red soldiers were sent to the Southern Front.

 Another significant reorganization was carried out in the Red Army.
 On 27 September, impressed by the successes of the Whites, the Southeastern Front was formed from the 9th and 10th Armies, operating on the section from Tsaritsyn to Bobrov under the command of Shorin.
 Stretched between Bobrov and Zhytomyr was the Southern Front, consisting of the 8th, 12th, 13th and 14th Armies, under the command of Alexander Yegorov.
 Sergey Kamenev was to be personally responsible for coordinating their activities.
 Moreover, the first large cavalry unit on this side of the conflict was created - the 1st Cavalry Army - and ineffective commanders were replaced.
 On the White side, the division into four groups planned by Denikin continued.
-Wrangel's forces defended Tsaritsyn, a Sidorin's Don Cossacks operated to the west, Kyiv was defended by Abram Dragomirov's troops, while the central part of the front was held by Vladimir May-Mayevsky.
+Wrangel's forces defended Tsaritsyn, a Sidorin's Don Cossacks operated to the west, Kiev was defended by Abram Dragomirov's troops, while the central part of the front was held by Vladimir May-Mayevsky.
 Denikin had practically no reserves, because those troops that were not involved in the march to Moscow were facing engagements with Nestor Makhno's Revolutionary Insurgent Army, which had captured most of eastern Ukraine and were approaching the White headquarters of Taganrog, while a separate group of 3-5 thousand soldiers led the battle for the Red-held Astrakhan.
 Denikin made the mistake of not shortening the front, temporarily stepping back from the farthest positions in the face of the Insurgent Army's threat against him.
 His staff was overly optimistic and believed that the Whites, who had already overcome many great difficulties, would also be victorious this time, despite the lack of support from the population in the occupied areas, diseases plaguing White soldiers and bad organization.